Financial help available to residents for safer, healthier and warmer homes.

 Safer Home Grants: Aimed at vulnerable households on lower income who otherwise may not be able to afford to complete essential improvements to their home.
 Up to £10,000 is available towards the cost of works to make homes safe and healthy places to live.

-Safer Home Loans: The Council also works in partnership with Wessex Resolutions Community Interest Company to provide low interest loans to home owners and landlords so they can fund essential home improvements.
+Safer Home Loans: The Council also works in partnership with Lendology Community Interest Company to provide low interest loans to home owners and landlords so they can fund essential home improvements.
 The aim of the loan scheme is to assist households that have limited access to finance, and landlords, to be able to affordably fund improvements to their home.
 This helps to provide a safe and healthy place to live, as well as renewable energy installations.

 Grants and loans to improve your home energy efficiency